 Batman has been on the screen since 1943.
-Now, Ben Affleck has slipped on the cowl to growl and punch his Super Friend, Superman.
-Affleck is the eighth man to act as Bruce Wayne.
-He may be the tallest yet, but he is not the best.
+Now, Robert Pattinson has slipped on the cowl to growl.
+Pattinson is the ninth man to act as Bruce Wayne.
+He may be the dreamiest yet, but he is not the best.
 There can be only one true Batman.
 And that Batman is Adam West.

 He is the most colorful.